 Separate, Align, and Balance

-Balance prepares all who are involved – owners, managers, and family – for the inevitable changes associated with transition.
-We help you achieve the best outcome for the business through a sequence of consultations and work sessions led by experienced professionals.
+The Balance System prepares all who are involved – owners, managers, and family – for the inevitable changes associated with transition.
+We help you achieve the best outcome for the business through a sequence of consultations and work sessions.

 The Balance System recognizes that the unique skills and authority of the primary decision maker are not automatically transferred simply by naming an heir apparent or drafting legal agreements.
 Acceptance of a successor and genuine collaboration require the support of everyone having an interest in the enterprise.